Comparing NBN Internet with DSL, Cable, and Satellite Options

 What is the National Broadband Network (NBN)?

-The National Broadband Network, or NBN, is Australia’s national broadband network or, more specifically, a wholesale open-access data network designed to up the ante on internet speeds around the country.
 This massive project graced our shores with its promise to replace our aged copper network.
 Why?
-Because those geriatric cables couldn’t keep up with our need for speed, not to mention reliability.
+Because those geriatric cables couldn’t keep up with our need for maximum speed, not to mention reliability.

-Types of NBN Technologies
+Types of NBN Network Technologies

-• Fibre to the Premises (FTTP): The holy grail of NBN options, offering direct fibre-optic connection to your home for super-fast speeds.
+• Fibre to the Premises (FTTP): The holy grail of NBN options, offering a direct fibre-optic connection to your home for super-fast speeds.

 • Fibre to the Node (FTTN): Uses a node somewhere around your neighbourhood, completing the last leg to your home via copper cables.